knative/specs/specs/eventing/data-plane.md

 To provide simpler support for event sources which might be translating events from existing systems, some data plane requirements for senders are relaxed in the general case.
 In the case of Knative Eventing provided resources (Channels and Brokers) which implement these roles, requirements are increased from SHOULD to MUST.
-These cases are called out as they occur.
+Exceptions with stronger requirements for Channels and Brokers are called out as they occur.

 ### Minimum supported protocol